-B.S.
-Harris, a mostly retired, self-proclaimed jack-of-all-trades with a knack for home improvements and creative money-saving schemes knows exactly what it’s like to hit a few challenges—and lose a few dollars—when tackling a project.
-Armed with a soldering gun, his trusty nine-foot ladder, and of course every handyman’s secret weapon—duct tape—his projects usually start out as simple chores but often turn into a costly disaster.
+Meet Brian Harris, a (mostly) retired, self-proclaimed jack of all trades with a penchant for DIY and inventive money-saving schemes.
+Armed with a soldering gun, his trusty nine-foot ladder, and of course the handyman’s secret weapon—duct tape—Brian’s projects start out as simple chores: trim a tree branch, stain the cedar siding on his home...but all too often they end in costly disaster.

 B.S.
-Harris is a retired father and husband.
-He grew up in an average, hard-working home and was the first in his family to earn a post-secondary degree.
+Harris is a father and husband, now retired from his “day job” but still finding ways to fill his days as a cheap handyman.
+He grew up in an average, hard-working home and was fortunate enough to earn a post-secondary degree.
 He is an amateur athlete and musician, and a lifelong motorcycle enthusiast.
 He and his very understanding family live in Southern Ontario, Canada.

 Get our latest book recommendations, author news, and competitions right to your inbox.

 Thank you for signing up, fellow book lover!